Hertz Insurance: Know Your Options and Save Money

 It’s also worth noting that rental car insurance coverage can come from different sources, including personal auto policies, rental car counter, or a third-party insurer such as CarInsuRent.
 It’s important to understand the different types of rental car insurance and liability coverage available, as well as the terms and conditions of each policy, to ensure you’re adequately covered and not paying for unnecessary insurance.

-Hertz Rental Car Insurance Explained
+What does Hertz Rental Car Insurance Cover?

 Hertz Car Rental Insurance offers different types of coverage to renters.
 One of the most common types of Hertz Rental Car Insurance is Loss Damage Waiver (LDW) protection, which waives the renters’ responsibility for loss or damage to the rental vehicle, regardless of fault.
 LDW is not an insurance product, and you don’t have to report any incidents to your insurance company if you purchase LDW from Hertz.